The Day That Never Happened

 When he answered the phone later that night, I could tell he was nervous, too.
 But when I asked him to go through the details of the day, he patiently answered my questions about what had happened, how he was feeling, how much he knew.

 He told me the men identified themselves as federal agents but never specified what agency they were from.
 He said they forced him to open the door, hands on their holsters.
-When he asked if they had permission to search the house, they said they didn't need it.
+When he asked whether they had permission to search the house, they said they didn't need it.
 "I was new to this country," he told me.
 "It was a couple of years after 9/11, and I am Middle Eastern, so I thought I'd rather be quiet, don't ask them too many questions.
 I didn't know my rights at that time."

 He described how he watched the men march up the stairs, heading to my and my brother's rooms.
 His voice began to tremble as he explained to me how he begged them not to scare us.